13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Two years of intense research and countless hours of design have culminated in Rudy Project’s latest performance sunglasses: the Fotonyk.

 Featuring an all-new ‘Lens Bumper’ system, the Fotonyk provides enhanced face protection, all while offering a customizable look.
-The bumpers, which are available in an array of colors, can even be removed to create a half-rim lens with an unobstructed view.
+The bumpers, available in a range of colors, can be removed to create a half-rim lens with an unobstructed view.

-In addition to this new technology, air channels are strategically placed at the top of the lens so users can easily manage internal airflow and mitigate fog.
+In addition to this new technology, air channels are strategically placed at the top of the lens to help users manage internal airflow and mitigate fog.

 5. Bolle Aeromax Sunglasses